NationalSecurityAgency/qgis-latlontools-plugin/readme.md

 <div style="text-align:center"><img src="doc/settings.jpg" alt="Capture and Display Settings"></div>

-There are 5 capture projections that can be selected from the ***CRS/Projection of Captured Coordinate*** drop down menu.
+There are 5 capture projections/formats that can be selected from the ***CRS/Projection of Captured Coordinate*** drop down menu.
 They are as follows.

 * **WGS 84 (Latitude & Longitude)** - This captures the coordinates as a latitude and longitude regardless of what the project CRS is set to.
 This is the default setting.
 * **MGRS** - This captures the coordinates in the [MGRS](https://en.wikipedia.org/wiki/Military_grid_reference_system) format,